Stanley Bate: Music

 The music of Stanley Bate quickly fell into obscurity following his death.
 The Third Symphony (1940) was long regarded as his best work in his home country, although critics were quick to point out its influences.
 "The second subject of the first movement is almost pure Vaughan Williams, the slow movement almost pure Hindemith, and Boulanger's influence may be detected in the Stravinskian rhythms of the last movement", wrote the Manchester Guardian critic.
-The opening of Walton's landmark Symphony No 1, which preceded it by five years, can also be heard in the opening figures of the finale.
+The opening of Walton's landmark Symphony No. 1, which preceded it by five years, is echoed in the opening figures of the finale.
 Mark Lehman described the work as "very much a 'war symphony' with kinships to the contemporaneous symphonies of Arthur Benjamin, Richard Arnell and Bernard Herrmann".
 There was a further performance of the Third Symphony at Cheltenham in 1965, but it took until 2006 for a new performance to be broadcast, followed by a commercial recording in 2010.

-That same year a recording of the Viola Concerto (1944-6) by Roger Chase and the BBC Concert Orchestra conducted by Stephen Bell helped spark a modern revival of interest.
+That same year, a recording of the Viola Concerto (1944–46) by Roger Chase and the BBC Concert Orchestra conducted by Stephen Bell helped spark a modern revival of interest.
 This intensively lyrical work also immediately brings to mind the music of Vaughan Williams, to whom it is dedicated.
 Recordings of the Symphony No 4 (1954–55) followed in 2011, and the Third Piano Concerto (1938) and Sinfonietta No 1 (1940) in 2012.
 A recording of the Cello Concerto (1954) was issued by Lyrita in 2015.

+The world premiere of his Second Symphony (1937-39) took place on 23 May 2025 at the English Music Festival in Dorchester, by the BBC Concert Orchestra, conducted by Martin Yates.